expel-io/cloud-resource-counter/README.md

 ## Installing

 You can build this from source or use the precompiled binaries (see the [Releases](https://github.com/expel-io/cloud-resource-counter/releases) page for binaries).
 We provided binaries for Linux (x86_64 and i386) and MacOS.
 There is no installation process as this is simply a command line tool.

-To unzip and untar from the command line, use this for a MacOS setup:
+To unzip and untar from the command line on MacOS, use this command:

 ```bash
 $ tar -Zxvf cloud-resource-counter_<<RELEASE_VERSION>>_<<PLATFORM>>_<<ARCH>>.tar.gz